It’s NOT just you who has emetophobia!

 Causes of Emetophobia

-The negative circumstances, when the belief is created most often in early years, is based on a child’s interpretation when having witnessed vomiting, and interpreting the same as a violent or life threatening event.
+These negative circumstances, when the belief is created most often in early years, is based on a child’s interpretation.
+They witness vomiting, and interpret it the same as a violent or life threatening event.
 This inaccurate interpretation creates an inaccurate schema (belief) which develops into a phobia.
-A phobia is a huge protection mechanism against a ‘perceived’ but not real danger, and this is why phobias are often referred to as an ‘irrational’ fear, as they are not based on fact.
+A phobia is a huge protection mechanism against a ‘perceived’ but not real danger.
+This is why phobias are often referred to as an ‘irrational’ fear, as they are not based on fact.

 In our clinic, we have found the two main contributors to the start of emetophobia are either the sufferer seeing a parent or loved one being sick at an age where they are too young to understand, believing that their loved one could be dying.
 The other is the sufferer themselves being sick, and their parent or responsible adult not dealing with the situation calmly.
 Obviously there are other circumstances, however these appear to be the most common.